sdothum/kakoune-search/README.md

 the *search* buffer if your workflow switches out of that view -- WARNING: changes made outside of the view will not be reflected in the view and the search should be reinitiated to refresh the view)
+5. kakoune-find can also be loaded to provide its more compressed view when necessary (as the commands in this repo are prefixed with "search")

 [kakoune](http://kakoune.org) plugin to search for a pattern in all open buffers, and optionally replace it.
 Works similarly to `grep.kak`, but does not operate on files.